 A root canal has a bad reputation for being a painful and unpleasant experience.
-In fact, a root canal is no more painful or involved than having a dental filling placed.
-The pain associated with a root canal comes from the infection and the root canal procedure often provides immediate relief.
+But the truth is, a root canal is no more painful or involved than having a dental filling placed.
+The pain associated with a root canal comes from the infection in the tooth that causes inflammation and pressure.
+The root canal procedure often provides immediate relief for the patient once the infection is removed from the tooth.

 Dr. Gauthier performs root canal procedures in the comfort of his Northborough, MA dental office.
 Patients are made to feel as comfortable and relaxed as possible before, during and after treatment.